 Contrary to popular opinion, India is quite safe to travel to.
 However, you must be well aware of the location before you visiting.

 Make sure you’ve done your research, have your day planned from beforehand.
 It is always advisable to carry a cellphone with you in case of an emergency & even though violent theft is rare, make sure to keep your cash safe and secure.

 What to expect while traveling to India?

 It’s quite possible to experience massive culture shocks during your trip to India.
 So we’ve decided to write down a few quick facts about the country that will make your travel easy.

-First, Indian roads are filled with large vehicles and they drive swiftly.
-Cars could be coming from both sides as well and they’re quite overcrowded.
-So you need to brace yourself before crossing the road.
-Second, there could be harmless, giant creatures such as cows on certain areas of the country roaming aimlessly.
+First, Indian roads are filled with large vehicles, and they drive swiftly.
+Cars could be coming from both sides as well, and they’re quite overcrowded.
+So it would help if you braced yourself before crossing the road.
+Second, there could be harmless, giant creatures such as cows in certain areas of the country roaming.
 There’s no need to worry.
 You can still travel freely.

 Third, a few local areas can be a bit too noisy and congested, so you can prepare yourself a bit before visiting.
 Fourth, there is a general lack of sanitation in India, especially on the streets.
 But if you’re visiting someone’s home, don’t worry, you can expect that to be clean.